javipolo/kops/docs/cluster_spec.md

 If you are using CoreDNS, you can enable NodeLocal DNSCache.
 It is used to improve the Cluster DNS performance by running a dns caching agent on cluster nodes as a DaemonSet.

+If `forwardToKubeDNS` is enabled, it will not use reslov.conf as fallback for domains outside of the cluster and will always query kube-dns

 ```yaml
 spec:
   kubeDNS: